AngelDHackerman/BTC-ETH_Data_Analysis/README.md

 ### Next Steps
 With the temporal analysis complete, the next step is to dive into specific insights, such as analyzing price **volatility**, **correlations** during significant events, and comparing **risk/return** profiles.

+## Insights Analysis (Step 5):

+### Objective

+The objective of this analysis was to explore the correlation between Bitcoin (BTC) and the S&P 500 Index during the COVID-19 crisis (March 2020 to December 2021), energy and supplies crisis (2021-2022), financial crisis (2023) and Economic crisis in 2024